thingsboard/thingsboard.github.io/docs/services/professional-services.md

 ### Managed Services

- - We are able to completely take over administration of your Thingsboard cluster that is deployed in the cloud or on premises.
+ - We are able to completely take over the administration of your Thingsboard cluster that is deployed in the cloud or on premises.
 Our engineers will be responsible for monitoring, elastic scalability and optimization of your Thingsboard cluster.

 <a class="button" href="/docs/contact-us/">Contact us</a>